Cases of the Omicron sub-variant BA.2 have been in the UK for some time - the first example was found on December 6, 2021.

 It got its nickname because it does not exhibit a tell-tale marker on its spike protein, revealed through a common type of PCR test, which the authorities had previously used to monitor the spread of Omicron.

-But both PCR and lateral flow tests still identify Covid infection.
+But both PCR and lateral flow tests still identify a covid infection.

 “Our continued genomic surveillance allows us to detect them and assess whether they are significant.